raspibolt/raspibolt/raspibolt/raspibolt_30_bitcoin.md

 ### Prepare Bitcoin Core directory
 We use the Bitcoin daemon, called “bitcoind”, that runs in the background without user interface and stores all data in a the directory  `/home/bitcoin/.bitcoin`.
 Instead of creating a real directory, we create a link that points to a directory on the external hard disk.

-* Change to user “bitcoin” and enter the password.
+* While logged in with user "admin", change to user “bitcoin”
   `$ sudo su bitcoin`

 * We add a symbolic link that points to the external hard disk.